Who can override a Power of Attorney (POA) depends on the type of POA in question and why cancellation is being sought.

 - prove that the Principal’s wishes need to be rejected due to mental incapacity

-If an agent won’t stand down or a competent Principal refuses to revoke their authority, an experienced lawyer is your best hope of convincing a judge to override power of attorney.
+Suppose an agent won’t stand down or a competent Principal refuses to revoke their authority.
+In that case, an experienced lawyer is your best hope of convincing a judge to override the power of attorney.

-An attorney can also work with experts to determine the Principal’s mental competence, and serve as a reliable support in what can be a difficult experience for families.
+An attorney can also work with experts to determine the Principal’s mental competence and provide reliable support in what can be a challenging experience for families.

 Power of Attorney Rights and Limitations

 With power of attorney, your Agent can legally sign documents, make healthcare decisions, and perform financial transactions on your behalf.

 Your Agent is legally obligated to act in your best interest.
-This is why it is so important to appoint an appropriately trustworthy Agent when setting up a power of attorney.
+This is why appointing an appropriately trustworthy Agent is essential when setting up a power of attorney.

 Even if your power of attorney form grants broad powers, your Agent cannot: